Cynary/debian6.01/README.md

 sudo ./install_network.sh
 ```

 This one can be sent without the rest of this repository.
-It will do the same thing as install.sh,
+It will do the same thing as *install.sh*,
 except it will also clone the repository.

 Overview